jondgoodwin/progling/content/post/rise-of-type-theory.md

 using immutable, garbage-collected data and message-passing processes (actors).

 1987 [Linear Logic](https://en.wikipedia.org/wiki/Linear_logic) (Girard).
-This substructural logic applies contraction and weakening rules to sequent calculus.
+This logic applies structural rules (e.g., contraction and weakening) so that logical deduction can reason about resources within the logic itself, restricting their duplication or disposal.
 Its potential for deterministic resource management was heavily boosted in Wadler's papers (e.g., *Linear Types can change the world*).